eperedo/d2-ui-components/README.md

 ## i18n

-We use `@dhis2/i18n` with namespace `d2-ui-components`.
-Within this package, all components should import [src/utils/i18n.js](src/utils/i18n.js) and use `i18n.t("Some literal")`, which wraps the original i18n object with namespace `d2-ui-components`.
+-   Import i18n from utils module (`import i18n from "../utils/i18n";`) then use it: `i18n.t("Some literal")`.
+This uses `@dhis2/i18n` infrastructure with namespace `d2-ui-components`.

+-   Do not call `i18n.t("Some literal")` on module or class level, only within functions.
+At that point, the locale is not yet selected, and you'll get always the default English translations.

 ### Update an existing language